paulstatezny/elm-local-storage-ports/README.md

 Are you inside one of the "source-directories" from your project's elm-package.json? (y/n)
 ```

-Type `y` and `elm-localstorage-ports` will create all of the necessary Elm files.
+Type `y` and `elm-local-storage-ports` will create all of the necessary Elm files.

-**Note:** `elm-localstorage-ports init` must be run from a directory in the `"source-directories\"` array in your project's `elm-package.json`.
+**Note:** `elm-local-storage-ports init` must be run from a directory in the `"source-directories\"` array in your project's `elm-package.json`.
 The above commands assume that `/path/to/elm/project` is the path containing `elm-package.json`, and that you have not modified `"source-directories"`.

 ### 2. Use it in your Elm code